-- · See your plan documents. - Look up your copays, coinsurance or deductibles. - Check the status of a claim. - Review your referrals, authorizations, claims, Explanation of Benefits forms and prescription history. - Print member ID cards or request them by mail. - Communicate with our Customer Service team by secure private message. - Manage auto pay, invoices and payments (individual and family plans).
+- See your plan documents. - Look up your copays, coinsurance or deductibles. - · Check the status of a claim. - Review your referrals, authorizations, claims, Explanation of Benefits forms and prescription history. - Print member ID cards or request them by mail. - Communicate with our Customer Service team by secure private message using the Mail function at the top of the home page. - Manage auto pay, invoices and payments (individual and family plans).